Jin-Mach/InternetSpeedTest/README.md

 ## License
 This project is licensed under the MIT License.

+## Credits
+Icons used in this project are sourced from Icons8.
+- Application icon
+- Ping icon
+- Download icon
+- Upload icon
+- Question mark icon

+For more icons, visit: [Icons8](https://icons8.com).

 ## Contact
 For any questions or feedback, feel free to reach out to me on my GitHub profile: [GitHub](https://github.com/Jin-Mach).